DPDK/dpdk/doc/guides/nics/mlx5.rst

   - 0. If representor matching is disabled, then there will be no implicit item added.
 As a result, ingress flow rules will match traffic coming to any port, not only the port on which flow rule is created.
+    Because of that, default flow rules for ingress traffic cannot be created and port starts in isolated mode by default.
+Port cannot be switched back to non-isolated mode.

   - 1. If representor matching is enabled (default setting), then each ingress pattern template has an implicit REPRESENTED_PORT